happo/docs/website/docs/continuous-integration.md

 > page](cypress.md#continuous-integration) for instructions on how to integrate
 > with CI there.

-Since a lot of projects these days follow a pull-request model using GitHub, Happo provides ready-made scripts that you can run in CI:
+Since a lot of projects these days follow a pull-request/merge-request model, Happo provides ready-made scripts that you can run in CI:

 - [`happo-ci-travis`](#happo-ci-travis) - a script designed to be run in a